Short Term Business Loans: The Essential Guide

 Note: The above features are for both short and medium-term loans.

-Business term loans are traditional financing structures where a business receives a large loan disbursement, repaid with interest and fees.
+Business term loans are traditional installment loans where a business receives a large loan disbursement, repaid with interest and fees.
 Most term loans use an APR and carry fixed monthly payments for the loan term.

-The short-term version of this product primarily operates the same way, just with a shorter period to repay it.
-However, that could sometimes mean a lower borrowing amount and trading monthly payments for daily, weekly, or bi-weekly payments.
+The short-term version of this product operates similarly, but with a shorter repayment period.
+However, this could sometimes mean a lower borrowing amount, trading monthly payments for daily, weekly, or bi-weekly payments.

 Business Lines of Credit